sarahcarterch/dataspot/README_FOR_DEVS.md

 3. **Handlers**:
    - **BaseDataspotHandler**: Base class for handlers that manage different types of assets in Dataspot.
    - **DatasetHandler**: Extends `BaseDataspotHandler` to handle dataset synchronization operations.
+Contains the `DatasetMapping` class for managing ODS ID to Dataspot UUID mappings.
    - **OrgStructureHandler**: Extends `BaseDataspotHandler` to handle organizational unit synchronization operations.
+Contains the `OrgStructureMapping` class for managing Staatskalender ID to Dataspot UUID mappings.
    - **OrgUnitChange**: Data class used by OrgStructureHandler to track changes to organizational units.

 4. **Data Models**: